kohei-us/ixion/doc/document.rst

 .. method:: Document.append_sheet(sheet name)

    Append a new sheet to the document object and return the newly created :class:`Sheet` object.
+   The *sheet name* will become the name of the sheet object being appended.

-   * sheet name - name to assign to the sheet object.
-Each :class:`Sheet` object must have a name associated with it.
-The name must be unique within the document it belongs to.
+   Each :class:`Sheet` object must have a name, and the name must be unique within the document.

 .. method:: Document.get_sheet_names()